clbrge/ethers-svelte/README.md

-# svelte-ethers-store
+# ethers-svelte

-Use the [ethers.js library](https://docs.ethers.io/v5/) as a
+Use the [ethers.js library](https://docs.ethers.io/) as a
 collection of [readable Svelte stores](https://svelte.dev/tutorial/readable-stores) for Svelte, Sapper or SvelteKit.
+This package includes also a few basic Svelte components for very typical usage of ethers.js: `Balance` `Identicon` `Jazzicon`.

-This version only support ethers version 5.
+:exclamation: This is an exeriemental version that only support ethers.js version 6.
+Please use the package [svelte-ethers-store](https://www.npmjs.com/package/svelte-ethers-store) for ethers.js version 5.

-If you prefer to use the [web3.js library](https://web3js.readthedocs.io/) to interact with EVM, you may be interested by the sister package [svelte-web3](https://www.npmjs.com/package/svelte-web3).
+If you also use the [web3.js library](https://web3js.readthedocs.io/) to interact with EVM, you may be interested by the sister package [svelte-web3](https://www.npmjs.com/package/svelte-web3).

 ### Community